 Pretzel and Sausage Stuffing

-- 10 cups soft pretzel roll cubes, about 8 average-sized pretzel rolls (see note above)
+- 10 cups soft pretzel roll cubes, about 8 average-sized pretzel rolls (see note)

 - 2 tablespoons butter